 In saliva tests, Percocet is found very quickly and are considered advantageous by law enforcement officials when dealing with users who look to be drunk or high from a substance.
 Police can do a saliva test and test it on a device to see if the person has oxycodone in his or her system.
 Samples can also be sent to a lab for later testing.

-In hair tests, oxycodone and its metabolites can be detected for up to 30 days after the last use.
+In hair tests, oxycodone and its metabolites can be detected for up to 90 days after the last use.
 However, hair tests for oxycodone register a positive result at 100 pg/mg, which can make it difficult to detect oxycodone.
 This test is most likely to detect oxycodone in high-dose or chronic users, but might not be accurate with low-dose or infrequent users.

-“Opioid Epidemic costs U.S. $78.5 million Annually: CDC” The U.S. Centers for Disease Control and Prevention, September 21, 2016.
-Accessed October 21, 2016. https://www.drugs.com/news/opioid-epidemic-costs-u-s-78-5-billion-annually-cdc-62777.html
+The U.S. Centers for Disease Control and Prevention.
+“Opioid Epidemic costs U.S. $78.5 million Annually: CDC.”
+September 21, 2016.
+Accessed October 21, 2016.

-“What Are Opioids”?
 National Institute on Drug Abuse.
-Accessed Oct 21, 2016. https://www.drugabuse.gov/publications/research-reports/prescription-drugs/opioids/what-are-opioids
+“What Are Opioids?”
+National Institute on Drug Abuse.
+Accessed Oct 21, 2016.

 Volkow, Nora D. M.D.
 Senate Caucus on International Narcotics Control.
 “America’s Addiction to Opioids: Heroin and Prescription Drug Abuse”.
 May 14, 2014.
 Accessed October 21, 2016.